Lramseyer/vaporview/README.md

 ![](https://github.com/Lramseyer/vaporview/blob/main/readme_assets/add_signals.gif?raw=true)

 To Add a signal, click the "+" icon to the right of the netlist variable in the "Netlist" view or double click on the variable.
-It will also show in the "Displayed Signals" view.

 Signals can also be added by dragging and dropping them from the netlist view to the viewer.
 Make sure to hold **Shift** before dropping them into the viewer - note that this is a VScode requirement.

 ### Removing Signals

-To remove a signal, that signal can be un-checked from either the "Netlist" view or the "Displayed Signals" view.
-From the viewer, you can either select the signal you would like to remove and hit **Delete**, or right click on a signal in the viewer and select **remove signal** from the menu.
+To remove a signal, you can either select the signal you would like to remove and hit **Delete** or **Backspace**, or right click on a signal in the viewer and select **remove signal** from the menu.

 ### Other less common ways